llenroc/EPA-RFI/README.md

 ###Approach

 The DO prototype demonstrates AIS’s skills in Human Centric Design, DevOps, and Agile development.
-DO development work was done in the open (ex. project management in the Trello board, open github repos).
-We performed marketplace analysis, personas, and heuristic evaluations, all of which drove application functionality.
+DO development work was done in the open (ex. project management in the [Trello board](https://trello.com/b/mnICIANW/epa-rfi-prototype-product), open github repos).
+We performed [competitive analysis](https://github.com/AppliedIS/EPA-RFI/blob/master/docs/DailyOzone-Competitive%20Analysis.pdf), [personas](https://github.com/AppliedIS/EPA-RFI/blob/master/docs/DailyOzone-UserPersonas-A.jpg), and [heuristic evaluations](https://github.com/AppliedIS/EPA-RFI/blob/master/docs/DailyOzone-HeuristicEvaluation_AirNow.pdf), all of which drove application functionality.
 Following Agile principles, we completed one sprint, gathered feedback from users, and recorded findings as user stories for subsequent sprints.

 ###Design

-The design included a clean and distinctive brand for the product, incorporating the pre-established color-coded system for AQI.
+The design included a clean and distinctive brand for the product, incorporating the pre-established [color-coded system for AQI](http://airnow.gov/index.cfm?action=aqibasics.aqi).
 The application uses a simple layout, grouping information and presenting it to users in an easy-to-follow structure.
 Typography was used to help establish a visual hierarchy throughout the layout.
 The tooling, the techniques employed, and the benefits of the design include:

 * Front End (ES6 with WebPack, Angular/BootStrap/SASS/PostCSS)
   * Latest JavaScript language version and backwards compatibility